Python Quick Start

 pip install flask

-Create the app.py file as the application entry file:
+Create the app.py file as the entry file of the application:

 9000.